 Don't use pillows and duvets – they are not safe for babies who are less than a year old due to the risk of suffocation.
-Duvets can also make the baby too hot.
-Quilted sleeping bags and baby nests are not suitable for your baby to sleep in when you're not there because of the danger of suffocation.
+Duvets can also make your baby too hot.

 - The mattress must fit snugly, with no space for the baby’s head to get stuck.